bshaffer/oauth2-demo-php/README.md

 OAuth2 Server Demo
 ==================

-This is a small app running the [OAuth2 Server](https://github.com/bshaffer/oauth2-server-php) PHP library.  *Before reading any further* you should [experiment with the live demo](http://brentertainment.com/oauth2/).
+This is a small app running the [OAuth2 Server](https://github.com/bshaffer/oauth2-server-php) PHP library.

+**Before reading any further!!**: Please [experiment with the live demo](http://brentertainment.com/oauth2/).

 Installation
 ------------